 The Group is committed to the implementation of corporate goals and visions as well as the active fulfillment of social responsibilities to benefit all stakeholders.
-To ensure an appropriate and effective ESG management approach is developed, the Board has stipulated clear duties and responsibilities to directly manage and supervise the implementation of the ESG-related issues by the Group.
-The Group is determined to contribute to society and protect the environment under the principle of sustainable development.
-For the sake of effective implementation of sustainable development strategy, the Board took the responsibility of facilitating and supervising the establishment of communication channels among departments for convenient communication on ESG matters.
-Furthermore, the Board is also responsible for monitoring the formulation and reporting of the ESG strategies of the Group as well as assessing and identifying the ESG risks of the Group timely to ensure the effectiveness of the ESG risk management and internal control system so as to enhance the ESG performance of the Group.
+To establish an appropriate and effective ESG management approach, the Board has clearly defined responsibilities to directly manage and supervise the implementation of the ESG-related affairs by the Group.
+Upholding the principle of sustainable development, the Group is determined to give back to society and protect the environment.
+For the sake of effective implementation of sustainable development strategy, the Board takes the responsibility of facilitating and supervising the establishment of communication channels across departments for convenient communication on ESG affairs.
+Furthermore, the Board is responsible for monitoring the formulation and reporting of the ESG strategies of the Group, assessing and identifying the ESG risks in a timely manner to ensure the effective operation of the ESG risk management and internal control system of the Group, so as to improve the ESG performance of the Group.